 - Unity: “Umoja”

 - Purpose: “Nia”

 To celebrate at home, you can download this printable from Scholastic, explaining the 7 Principles of Kwanzaa in a child-friendly manner with examples of how the principles can be incorporated into daily life and example of real-life heroes and role models who display these characteristics.

 Kwanzaa is usually celebrated with feasts, so it could be fun to add observances to your own family dinners during the week.
-In 2021, it falls from Sunday to Saturday, so one large traditional meal on a weekend could either start the week or end it.
 You’ll also want to include music, dance, poetry, and stories as part of your family celebration.

 Things You May Need On Hand*: